While Lisbon currently enjoys tourism’s capricious limelight, Porto is following suit as one of the best places to visit in Portugal.

 Spring & Autumn in Porto

-As with most destinations in Europe, the shoulder seasons of Spring (March-May) and Autumn (September–October) are always the best time to visit Porto.
+The shoulder seasons of Spring (March-May) and Autumn (September–October) are always the best time to visit Europe and the same goes for Porto.
+The shoulder seasons are a great time to visit Portugal as a whole.
 The weather is mild, sometimes even warm, there are fewer tourists, and accommodation prices are reasonable.

 Winter in Porto